traits/dynamic_plot/readme.md

 - `dynplot_scripts`:  The users script files for this blog entry
 - `dynplot_styles`:  The users CSS files for this blog entry

-Options are evaluated with increasing priority: defaults -> pelican.conf -> article/page tags.
-Currently no local installations of the two JavaScript libraries are supported.
+Options are evaluated with increasing priority: `defaults -> pelican.conf -> article/page tags`.
 All JS and CSS will be copied to the output folder.
-Here, a leading forward slash for filenames in `dynplot_sripts` means, that the file name is considered relative the output folder itself.
-Otherwise the path is considered relative to the respective article or page.
+Here, a leading forward slash for file names in `dynplot_sripts` and `dynplot_styles` means, that the name is considered relative to the root folder itself.
+Otherwise, he is relative to the respective article or page.
+Names in brackets are considered as json file with a single array of file names.
+The file itself and also its content follow the same rule for relative and absolute paths as stated above.

 Finally, in your base template (likely named `base.html`), you need to add the following in your `head` tags: